The Strange, Time-Bending Tale of Eris and Alphine: 1996

 Alphine jumped out of the room and quietly shut the door behind him.

-Through it, she saw the bustling street road, narrowed into a thin one-way road by roadside vibandas (kiosks) and a burst sewer that spilt water into the sides of the road.
+Through it, she saw the bustling street road, narrowed into a thin one-way road by roadside vibandas (kiosks) and a burst sewer that spilt dark, black, stinky water into the sides of the road.
 From this busy street rose a cacophony of noises – cars and boda bodas growling and hooting as they roared past, indistinct chatter from the people in the market and the most annoying of all, which only Eris could hear, the muddled beating of all their combined heartbeats, sounding like drums playing out of synch without rhythm or order; just a muddy mess of thumps and thuds that drove her mad.
+Some of these heartbeats beat arrhythmically, some stopped beating suddenly, others beat rapidly, while others beat so weakly she could hardly hear them.
+Maddening, those sounds of beating hearts, they made her want to rip out her skin and ascend to the clouds just to escape it.

-As she sat there, her skin began to ripple, as though waves of the ocean were rushing through her.
+Then, her skin began to ripple, as though waves of the ocean were rushing beneath the skin.
 She touched it tenderly, and her eyes watered with emotion.
 Sadness.
 Fear.
 Concern.
 Time was running out.
-In a few Earth days, mere hours back in her own universe, Earth would be destroyed, and her planet was next.
+In a few Earth days, mere hours back in her own realm, Earth would be destroyed, and her planet was next.
 She needed to act quickly.
-She needed to get Alphine, the key to peace back home, to come with her ASAP.
+She needed to get Alphine, the key to peace, back home, to come with her ASAP.

 “Eris The Grand!
 Shalom.”